andycroll/andycroll.com/_posts/2018/2018-12-02-write-long-strings-with-wiggly-heredocs.md

   credit: 'Steve Johnson'
 ---

-There’s multiple ways to write strings in Ruby, but if you are using or generating longer or multi-line strings the `HEREDOC` (or 'Here document') is your friend.
+There’s multiple ways to generate `String` literals in Ruby.
+If you are creating long, or multi-line, strings, the `HEREDOC` (or 'Here document') is your friend.

-Ruby’s documentation for Strings can be [found here](http://ruby-doc.org/core-2.5.3/doc/syntax/literals_rdoc.html#label-Strings).
+Details of the many ways to create String literals can be found in [Ruby’s documentation for Strings](http://ruby-doc.org/core-2.5.3/doc/syntax/literals_rdoc.html#label-Strings).

 ## Instead of…

-...running strings over multiple lines and including new line characters.
+...running strings over multiple lines and including newline characters:

 ```ruby
 hamilton = "I am not throwing away my shot!\n" \